-The “term proposal” function searches the project for abbreviations and specific terms that are not generally known.
-If such terms are found and the function can determine a suitable category in which they should be defined (e.g. in the “Glossary term” category), the user has the option of automatically creating a corresponding element.
+The “term proposal” function searches the project for abbreviations and specific terms that are not generally known but used at least twice times in the project.
+If such terms are found and the function can determine a suitable category in which they should be defined (a category called “Glossary term” is necessary as a fallback), the user has the option to automatically create a corresponding element in this category.

 Similar to the dashboard, the “manuals” are not an intelligent assistance.
 Rather, they provide access to additional documents that have been uploaded as manuals or checklists for the categories and notations in the project template.
 The purpose of these documents is to provide users with methodical information on how to elaborate the elements of the different categories.